Beginner

 Step 5: Common pitfalls and fixes

-• Telegram privacy mode is still ON, or the bot is not an admin.
+• Telegram privacy mode is still ON.

 Most common OpenClaw-side causes: